 Grant recipients have one year from the date of their approval letter to request a reimbursement.
 Councils can, at their discretion, approve reasonable extensions for projects.
-In order to approve an extension to an approved project, the council must reconvene a quorum of LCC members and vote.
-An extension should be requested in writing and the council must inform the applicant in writing whether their request was approved or denied and ensure that the vote is reflected in the meeting minutes.
+In order to approve an extension to an approved project, the council must convene a quorum of LCC members and vote.
+An extension should be requested in writing and the council must inform the applicant in writing (hard copy or email) whether their request was approved or denied and ensure that the vote is reflected in the meeting minutes.

 The procedure for extensions and/or modifications should be explained in your award letter to approved applicants.